 Somehow, by May, the pace of construction has sped up enough that the building is to be ready for use by the last day of June.
 The addition includes: “eight floors of stacks with a capacity of 168,000 volumes, 33 faculty offices, and 60 small carrels for studying purposes.
 In addition to these facilities, there will be a large open reading area which will be used as the reserve cage.”
 (Record 12 May 1956).

 These expectations are in vain, however, and the building is only “nearly completed” as of October.
-At this time, the Roger Preston Room opens as “a lounge for smoking and a place to talk without disturbing others in the reading rooms.”
+At this time, the Roger Preston Room opens in its original location as “a lounge for smoking and a place to talk without disturbing others in the reading rooms.”
 “A fluorescent lighting plan” supposedly makes “studying less tedious.”
 (Record 24 October 1956) The Preston Room is dedicated to the memory of Roger Preston (Williams Class of 1922).
 Mrs. E. Weber Filip painted the portrait of him that hangs there.
 The paneling in the Preston Room, which came from England, was given by William H. Vanderbilt, former governor of Rhode Island.
 The Preston Room paneling and fireplace were reinstalled on Sawyer’s lower level in 2014.

 The Roper Public Research Center, containing 600,000 poll interviews, is established in the new wing of the library (Record 10 May 1957), opening on 1 July (Record 4 October 1957).
 It seems to have become well-integrated with the campus; its IBM machine was used to sort bids for fraternity rushing that fall (Record 25 September 1957).

 A new addition to the Roper Public Opinion Research Center is dedicated.
-This extension, which houses the Center on the first floor, and faculty offices on the second floor, currently houses the Office of Career Counseling and faculty offices.
+This houses the Center on the first floor and faculty offices on the second.
 (Williams Newsletter Fall 1962)

 Because of book thefts, four out of the six exits from Stetson are to be locked (Record 8 February 1966).
 Until then, there was no check to make sure that books leaving the library had been checked out (Record 12 January 1966).